 What exactly does an SSL certificate do?
-Well, the letters that start the URL to any website is “http”, which stands for Hypertext Transfer Protocol and is primarily used on the World Wide Web.
-Without an SSL certificate, the connection that is initiated between a client and server is unsecure and prone to being exploited.
+Well, the letter that starts the URL to any website is “http”, which stands for Hypertext Transfer Protocol and is primarily used on the World Wide Web.
+Without an SSL certificate, the connection that is initiated between a client and server is not secure and prone to being exploited.
 With an SSL certificate, the protocol is modified and prefixed with an “s” to the end of it, making it “https” and enhancing the security of the connection to your website.
 So, how does that impact your guest’s experience?
-Because any information that they enter into your website will be communicated over an encrypted connection. .
+Because any information that they enter into your website will be communicated over an encrypted connection.
 Here are three reasons why you should add an SSL certificate to your hotel website:

 With an SSL certificate, any data that is entered is sent over a secured encrypted connection.
 In other words, SSL certificates ensure that the sensitive information of your guests is protected and won’t be privy to third parties or hackers.
 This is crucially important if guests are booking their hotel reservations online and submitting extremely private information, like credit card numbers, through your website.

 Most browsers now indicate if a website isn’t secure.
 Plus, Google gives ranking priority to secure sites.
 If you have an SSL certificate, your Search Engine Results Pages (SERPS) will benefit from a gain in ranking but will not always outrank an unsecured competitor if your on and off-page optimizations are lacking.
 Check out our other tips on how to optimize your hotel’s website for search engines.

 It Increases Your Guest's Trust